-Parents are notified of Academic Probation with a written notice.
-The Administration and Counseling Department will review the academic progress of each student serving an Academic Probation.
+Failure to meet the goals set in academic probation monitoring may result in mandatory summer school, lack of promotion, loss of ability to graduate on time, or withdrawal from school.
+The Administration and Counseling Department will review the academic progress of each student who is serving a period of Academic Probation.
 Students who are placed on Academic Probation will also be ineligible to participate in any co-curricular activities (athletics, theater, clubs and organizations, field trips and school travel).
 A formal probationary review may be conducted at grading periods.
 If there is not significant improvement in the student's performance, the student may have their enrollment withdrawn from SMSA.